dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+The best LGBM model obtained by using hyperparameter tunning using HyperDrive achieved NRMSE: 0.1427 which is worse than the result obtained by the AutoML model.

+The hyperparameters of the LGBM model with best result is shown below:

+**IMAGE SECTION 6.3**

+The image bellow shows the progress of the training runs of different experiments.

+**ADD IMAGES OF WIDGET**

+Following an image showing details of the best model obtained.

+**ADD IMAGE OF THE BEST MODEL, MODEL PARAMETERS AND RUNID**

+To try to improve this result we could increase `max_total_runs`.

 ## Model Deployment